pyeventsourcing/esdbclient/README.md

 client.
 With EventStoreDB, the default username is "admin" and the default password is "changeit".

-When connecting to a "secure" server, your client will also need an SSL/TLS certificate as the value of its `root_certificates` constructor argument.
-The client uses the SSL/TLS certificate to authenticate the server.
-For development, you can either use the SSL/TLS certificate of the certificate authority used to create the server's certificate, or when using a single-node cluster, you can use the server certificate itself.
-You can get the server certificate with the following Python code.
+When connecting to a "secure" server, you may also need to provide an SSL/TLS certificate as the value of the `root_certificates` constructor argument.
+If the server certificate is publicly signed, the root certificates may be picked up by the grpc package from a default location.
+The client uses the root SSL/TLS certificate to authenticate the server.
+For development, you can either use the SSL/TLS certificate of a self-signing certificate authority used to create the server's certificate.
+Or, when using a single-node cluster, you can just use the server certificate itself, getting the server certificate with the following Python code.

 ```python
 import ssl